 The Group and the Company generally borrow principally on a floating rate basis and ensure that interest rates obtained are competitive.
-The Group has entered into interest cap and interest rate swap contracts (Note 12) to limit the Group's exposure to adverse interest rate fluctuations.

-The interest rate profile of the Group's and the Company's significant interest-bearing financial instrument have been presented in Notes 20, 23 and 32.
+The interest rate profile of the Group's and the Company's significant interest-bearing financial instrument have been presented in Notes 20, 22, 23 and 31.